 Handheld devices help staff cover more tables and provide faster, better service.

-With your staffing figured out, use technology to make sure you’re setting your team up for a big win, particularly if you know you’re going to be shorthanded.
+With your staffing figured out, use technology to make sure you're setting your team up for a big win, particularly if you know you're going to be slammed with orders or be shorthanded.

 • Use a digital waitlist app and restaurant reservation system to help manage seating if you're expecting a full house.
 It will help bring sanity to your host station and keep guests up to date with real-time wait times and 2-way texting.